 Due to the dynamic and interactive nature of courses in the School of Education, all candidates (course participants) are expected to attend all classes and participate actively.
-At a minimum, candidates (course participants) must attend more than 80% of class time, or s/he may not receive a passing grade for the course at the discretion of the instructor.
+At a minimum, candidates (course participants) must attend more than 80% of class time or s/he may not receive a passing grade for the course at the discretion of the instructor.
 Individual instructors may adopt more stringent attendance requirements.
 Should the candidate (course participants) have extenuating circumstances, s/he should contact the instructor as soon as possible.
-(Adopted by the COE Governance Community, December, 1997).
+(Adopted by the COE Governance Community, December 1997).

-In this section of EDUC 350, the following attendance policy will apply: This is a hybrid class.
-The class meets twice a week on Tuesdays and Thursdays.
-The Tuesday class session will be held face-to-face while the Thursday classes will be held on online or at some predetermined locations.
-It is therefore expected that students attend all the 15 face-to-face class sessions.
-You may miss up to one face to face class session without penalty.
+In this section of EDUC 350, the following attendance policy will apply: This is an online class with synchronous and asynchronous activities.
+The synchronous class meetings will be on Tuesdays from 2 - 3.15 p.m.
+The class activities will be open for completion for 7 days.
+Check the class schedule for the due dates for each activity.
+It is expected that students attend all the scheduled synchronous class sessions.
+You may miss up to two such session without penalty.
 Each subsequent class session missed will drop your final grade by 1/3 grade point (A to A-, A- to B+, etc.).
-If you miss three or more class sessions, you will receive an F. Absences do not change assignment due dates.
+If you miss three or sessions, you will receive an F. Absences do not change assignment due dates.
 For online class sessions, failure to complete the activities of the week by the assigned time constitutes and absence from class.